Click The Links Below To Listen Now

 Sarah Wilson is on the pod with Tahnee today and just quietly the whole SF crew are pretty stoked about it.
 Many of you may recognise Sarah as "that I quit sugar lady", after all she pioneered the movement and has written and published many books on the subject.
 In 2018 Sarah sold the I Quit Sugar franchise and gave all the proceeds to charity, a legendary act considering the success the movement has had globally.
 Sarah is a journalist and activist at heart, spending a lot of her time avidly researching and seeking the truth, sharing her insights with absolute fervour through her books, media appearances, blog and social media platforms.
 Sarah's expertise and main areas of interest surround the issues of mental health, the environment and sustainability, politics and healthcare.

 Sarah is someone who "gives a shit", a deeply passionate soul on a quest to save what's left of the planet for generations to come.
 Sarah's approach is accessible, community minded and no fuss.
-Today we have the pleasure of discussing the theme's in her latest book, First We Make The Beast Beautiful, a personal text exploring anxiety and bipolar disease through lens of spirituality and philosophy.
+Today we have the pleasure of discussing the theme's in her latest book, First We Make The Beast Beautiful, a personal text exploring anxiety and bipolar disorder through lens of spirituality and philosophy.

 Sarah and Tahnee explore: